Susan Cerulean

 Susan Cerulean is an American naturalist and writer.
 She authored a book about environmental issues facing swallow-tailed kites and wrote about environmental issues in her memoir, Coming to Pass.

 Biography

-She has a bachelor’s degree in biology from Eckerd College and received a masters degree in horticulture from the University of Florida.
+She has a bachelor’s degree in biology from Eckerd College and received a master's degree in horticulture from the University of Florida.
 She worked for an environmental organization and then as a lobbyist for environmental group in Tallahassee before taking a position with the Florida Fish and Wildlife Conservation Commission (FFWCC).
-Her projects with the state agency included a Florida Wildlife Viewing Guide of top wildlife viewing sites.
+Her projects with the state agency included the development of a Florida Wildlife Viewing Guide.

 WFSU's Tom Flanagan described her as "one of North Florida's most celebrated nature writers."

 Her husband is oceanographer Jeff Chanton.